jfhbuist/backup/README.md

 ## Get started

 To get started, you will need to configure the relevant config file (for Mac or WSL) to match your file structure.
+Fill in the locations of your data on your internal drive and on your external drive.
+Then, remove '_template' from the file name.

-Then, open a unix terminal.
+Next, open a unix terminal.
 On Mac, this is the usual terminal, while on Windows, this is a WSL terminal.
 Give the script permission to execute:
 ```